-Our Board of Directors (the "Board of Directors") has made this Proxy Statement and related materials available to you on the Internet, or at your request has delivered printed versions to you by mail, in connection with the Board of Directors' solicitation of proxies for our 2011 Annual Meeting of Stockholders (the "Annual Meeting"), and any adjournment of the Annual Meeting.
+Our Board of Directors (the "Board of Directors") has made this Proxy Statement and related materials available to you on the Internet, or at your request has delivered printed versions to you by mail, in connection with the Board of Directors' solicitation of proxies for our 2012 Annual Meeting of Stockholders (the "Annual Meeting"), and any adjournment of the Annual Meeting.
 If you requested printed versions of these materials by mail, they will also include a proxy card for the Annual Meeting.

 Pursuant to rules adopted by the Securities and Exchange Commission ("SEC"), we are providing access to our proxy materials over the Internet.
 Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record and beneficial owners as of the record date identified below.
-The mailing of the Notice to our stockholders is scheduled to begin on or before April 29, 2011.
-All stockholders will be able to access the proxy materials and our Annual Report on Form 10-K for the year ended December 31, 2010, on a website referred to in the Notice, as well as request printed or electronic copies of the proxy materials and that Annual Report.
+The mailing of the Notice to our stockholders is scheduled to begin on or before April 27, 2012.
+All stockholders will be able to access the proxy materials and our Annual Report on Form 10-K for the year ended December 31, 2011, on a website referred to in the Notice, as well as request printed or electronic copies of the proxy materials and that Annual Report.
 Instructions on how to access the proxy materials over the Internet or to request printed or electronic copies may be found in the Notice.
 Stockholders may also request to receive proxy materials and our Annual Report on Form 10-K in printed form by mail or electronically by e-mail on an ongoing basis.

-In this Proxy Statement, the terms "Company," "we," "us," and "our" refer to athenahealth, Inc. The mailing address of our principal executive offices is athenahealth, Inc., 311 Arsenal Street, Watertown, MA 02472.
+In this Proxy Statement, the terms "athenahealth," "we," "us," and "our" refer to athenahealth, Inc. The mailing address of our principal executive offices is athenahealth, Inc., 311 Arsenal Street, Watertown, MA 02472.

-Stockholders Entitled to Vote; Record Date
+Stockholders Entitled to Vote: Record Date

-As of the close of business on April 13, 2011, the record date for determination of stockholders entitled to vote at the Annual Meeting, there were outstanding 34,870,078 shares of common stock of the Company, par value \$0.01 per share ("Common Stock"), all of which are entitled to vote with respect to all matters to be acted upon at the Annual Meeting.
-Each stockholder of record is entitled to one vote for each share of Common Stock held by such stockholder.
-No shares of preferred stock of the Company were outstanding as of April 13, 2011.
+As of the close of business on April 10, 2012, the record date for determination of stockholders entitled to vote at the Annual Meeting, there were outstanding 35,812,596 shares of our common stock, par value \$0.01 per share, all of which are entitled to vote with respect to all matters to be acted upon at the Annual Meeting.
+Each stockholder of record is entitled to one vote for each share of our common stock held by such stockholder.
+No shares of athenahealth preferred stock were outstanding as of April 10, 2012.